If You Give a Mouse a Cookie (TV series)

 If You Give a Mouse a Cookie is an animated children's adventure comedy television series based on the 1985 book of the same name.
 The pilot was originally released on November 4, 2015; the series was later released on Amazon Video on November 7, 2017.

-The show was followed by a Christmas special If You Give a Mouse a Christmas Cookie was released on November 24, 2016.
-The second season was released on September 27, 2019, with a Halloween special If You Give a Mouse a Pumpkin was released on October 25, 2019; a Valentine's Day special If You Give a Mouse a Valentine's Cookie was released on February 7, 2020.
+The show was preceded by a Christmas special If You Give a Mouse a Christmas Cookie was released on November 24, 2016.
+The second season was released on September 27, 2019, with a Halloween special If You Give a Mouse a Pumpkin being released on October 25, 2019; a Valentine's Day special If You Give a Mouse a Valentine's Cookie was released on February 7, 2020.
 The series finale was released on October 14, 2021.

 Premise

-In the If You Give a Mouse a Cookie series, based on the book series by Laura Numeroff and Felicia Bond, the main characters are Mouse, Pig, Moose, Dog and Cat and several humans.
-The episodes revolve around their adventures.
+Based on the book series of the same name by Laura Numeroff and Felicia Bond, If You Give a Mouse a Cookie follows the daily adventures of Mouse, Pig, Moose, Dog, and Cat, as well as their several humans.